Abu Bakr migrates to Medina

 In the cave of Thawr

 Then the Messenger of Allaah and Abu Bakr reached a cave on the mountain of Thawr and stayed there for three nights.
-Thawr was South West of Mecca whereas Madina was north.
+Thawr was south-west of Mecca, whereas Madina was north.
 This was to mislead the Meccans, as they would be searching north.
-‘Abdullah bin Abi Bakr who was an intelligent and wise youth, stayed (with them) overnight.
+‘Abdullah bin Abi Bakr who was an intelligent and wise youth, stayed with them overnight.
 He would leave them before daybreak so that in the morning he would be with Quraysh, to give the impression that he had spent the night in Makkah.
-He would keep in mind any plot made against them, and when it became dark he would (go and) inform them of it.
+He would keep in mind any plot made against them, and when it became dark, he would go and inform them of it.

 Eventually a search party came so close to the cave that they could hear them talking.
-Abu Bakr said to the Prophet: “If one of them looks down at his feet he will see us.”
-He said, “What do you think, O Abu Bakr, of two the third of whom is Allaah?” ( al-Bukhaari).
+Abu Bakr said to the Prophet: “If one of them looks down at his feet, he will see us.”
+He said, “What do you think, O Abu Bakr, of two, the third of whom is Allaah?” (al-Bukhaari).
 Allah says in the Quran:

 If you help him (Muhammad) not (it does not matter), for Allah did indeed help him when the disbelievers drove him out, the second of two, when they both [Muhammad and Abu Bakr] were in the cave, and he said to his companion [Abu Bakr]: “Be not sad (or afraid), surely Allah is with us.”
 Then Allah sent down His calmness upon him and strengthened him with forces which you saw not, and made the word of those who disbelieved the lowermost.
 (Quran, 9: 40).